Iaimen/Final-Year-project/README.md

 # IoT-Based Sustainable Living Guide Application 🌿

 ## 📘 Project Overview
 The **IoT-Based Sustainable Living Guide Application** is a full-stack web and mobile system that promotes environmental sustainability by monitoring, analyzing, and predicting air quality and carbon footprint levels using IoT sensors and Machine Learning.
-This project integrates **Django (Backend)**, **React (Frontend)**, **Android Studio (Mobile App)**, and **IoT sensors (MQ135, MQ7, DHT22)** to provide real-time environmental insights, actionable recommendations, and sustainability forecasts.
+This project integrates **Django (Backend)**, **React (Frontend)**, and **IoT sensors (MQ135, MQ7, DHT22)** to provide real-time environmental insights, actionable recommendations, and sustainability forecasts.

 ---